West Duluth: Geography & Population

-West Duluth covers an area of 5726 acre, or 13% of the city area, making it the third largest district in the city.
-Note that, as with many other Duluth neighborhood districts, the area is actually developed to a major extent is considerably smaller than the district figure.
-This is largely due to the harsh topography (hill) of the area.
+West Duluth covers an area of 5726 acre, or 13% of the city area, making it the third-largest district in the city.
+Note that, as with many other Duluth neighborhood districts, the area actually developed to a major extent is considerably smaller than the district figure.
+This is largely due to the harsh topography (hills) of the area.

 The 2000 census enumerated 11,431 residents in the district, a 3% change from 1990.
 23.8% of the population is under 18, and 15.7% over 65.
 73.5% of households are owned, slightly higher than the city figure of 64.1%.
 The official figure places household density at just 0.85 / acre, but in most areas where development has actually taken place the density is much higher.
 As with the rest of the city, the housing stock tends to be very old by American standards, with a large percentage (most likely a majority) of homes having been built before 1939.

 The entrance to the Bong Bridge (U.S. Highway 2) is located within West Duluth at 46th Avenue West.

 West Duluth's Center

-On a map, the core of West Duluth's "downtown", or center of activity, roughly forms a triangle, with the sides being Grand Avenue (State Highway 23), Central Avenue, and Bristol Street in Spirit Valley.
+On a map, the core of West Duluth's "downtown" or center of activity roughly forms a triangle, with the sides being Grand Avenue (State Highway 23), Central Avenue, and Bristol Street in Spirit Valley.
 This area is formed by two building styles, the first old, often joined buildings, usually containing small, locally owned stores on the first floor and apartments on the second (if present), and fronted by broad sidewalks.
-These occupy much of the Grand and Central avenue portions.
+These occupy much of the Grand and Central Avenue portions.

-The other type, enclosed by Grand Avenue, Central Avenue, and facing Bristol Street on both sides consists of more recent construction resembling suburban sprawl, despite never sprawling, but only replacing older buildings.
-A strip mall, "Valley Shopping Center" is anchored by a Kmart store.
-A large sea of asphalt (parking lots and street), divided by buildings and concrete barriers, sits between the mall to other establishments, such as a large Super One supermarket.
+The other type, enclosed by Grand Avenue, Central Avenue, and facing Bristol Street on both sides, consists of more recent construction resembling suburban sprawl, despite never sprawling, but only replacing older buildings.
+A strip mall, "Valley Shopping Center", is anchored by a Kmart store.
+A large sea of asphalt (parking lots and streets) divided by buildings and concrete barriers sits between the mall and other establishments, such as a large Super One supermarket.

 Just outside the core is a new urbanist rowhouse development.

 West Duluth's Spirit Valley business district is easily accessible from Interstate Highway 35 at Central Avenue.

 The Spirit Valley neighborhood, according to the city's official map, follows Grand Avenue between 46th Avenue West and 59th Avenue West; and includes the entire area between Grand Avenue and Mike Colalillo Drive.